In the Shadow of September 11, a cadet approached me, his eyes expressing the need to talk.

 Before learning about counseling, I did not understand how critical knowing yourself—how you generally react to situations and other people—would determine what you did in current and future situations.
 Sun Tzu, a Chinese general around 500 BC and author of The Art of War, explained wisdom.
 He said, “If you know the enemy and you know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

 The Colossians were slowly succumbing to heretical teachings, and Paul saw that the battle for Christian truth was waning.
 As Christians, we can represent Christ as ambassadors charged to “go and make disciples” of peace.
 It leads to transcending our daily existence and actions.
 With the power of the Holy Spirit, a Christian officer’s peace should be a greater component.
 It allows us to work with anyone.

 If you know neither the enemy nor yourself, you will succumb in every battle.

-Paul’s charge: To learn and prepare by focusing on the fundamentals of Christ through knowing yourself and experiencing daily “grace in the ordinary.”
+To grow by focusing on the fundamentals of Christ through knowing yourself and experiencing “grace in the ordinary.”
 The young second class cadet remained a cadet at the Academy.
 He became proficient in thermodynamics and continues to prepare for the uncertain future.
-As a tactical officer, I am encouraged because I can clearly see the practical application of Christian principles enriching the character development of the future leaders of our Armed Forces and our Nation.
+As a tactical officer, I am encouraged because I can clearly see the practical application of Christian principles.
+They are enriching the character development of the future leaders of our Armed Forces and our Nation.
 May God bless you, our future junior officers, and our country during this uncertain time in our history.